RetronEletron/EmergeLibrary/README.md

 Systemd:
 Simple run:
-systemctl enable displaymanager and replace displaymanager with the stage4's display manager and than reboot
+systemctl enable displaymanager and replace displaymanager with the stage4's display manager and than reboot.

+Still nothing?
+Than try to see if the display manager mentioned in the stage4 is at all installed if not than install it and reboot.
 ```
 # How do i create stage4's?